mortar-works/mortar-website/src/site/use-cases/communication platform.md

 pageImage: triage03_223.png
 homepageImage: triage03_223.png
 description: |-
-  In response to services needing dynamic, up-to-date information, Mortar creates and maintains custom information environments.
-These environments enhance local area directories and improve the front-door into services.
-Our modular framework Hoop'd enables the implementation of tailored service solutions, improving service reach and customer engagement.
-Whilst creating the resources, tools and datasets to help enhance engagement and increase collaboration between teams and departments.
+  In response to services needing dynamic, up-to-date information, Mortar creates and maintains custom information environments that enhance local area directories and improve the front-door into services.
+Our modular framework Hoop'd enables the tailored implementation of resources, tools and datasets that enhance engagement and increases cross-service collaboration.

 order: 1
 ---